Did you know that eating well may reduce your risk of Alzheimer’s disease by up to one-third? It’s true!

 The MIND diet mixes parts of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets to form the Mediterranean-DASH Diet Intervention for Neurodegenerative Delay (MIND) diet.

-MIND focuses on foods with the most direct brain benefits and shuns foods that promote early aging; it recommends 10 brain-boosting foods to love and five brain bashers to limit.
+MIND focuses on foods with the most direct brain benefits and shuns items that promote early aging; it recommends 10 brain-boosting foods to love and five brain bashers to limit.

 Here, internal medicine specialist Roxanne B. Sukol, MD, MS, offers her perspective: